kent-map/chirpy/_posts/2021-01-07-20c-jarman-biography.md

 It isn’t perhaps surprising that Derek Jarman should have fallen in love with Dungeness in general and Prospect Cottage in particular when happenstance and a desire for fish and chips at the Pilot Inn brought him to [Romney Marsh](Q1506093) – the ‘fifth continent’ of the _Ingoldsby Legends_ – in 1986 at the age of 44.
 He would later be moved to declare: ‘Dungeness, Dungeness, your beauty is the best, forget the hills and valleys’ (in _Derek Jarman’s Garden_, his last book) and was even able to detect ‘wonderment’ in the nuclear power station.
 By his own account, Jarman had no plans to build a garden, an improbable project in this ‘bleak and beautiful interzone’ (Olivia Laing), but following his purchase of Prospect Cottage for £450 (freehold) and his subsequent diagnosis as HIV positive, he set about creating the garden that would serve as ‘therapy and pharmacopoeia’ (_Derek Jarman’s Garden_).

+{% include embed/image.html src="wc:Prospect_Cottage-_Derek_Jarman%27s_home%2C_Dungeness.jpg" aspect="1.316" caption="Prospect Cottage, Derek Jarman's home, Dungeness" %}

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/8c8e4df6-5b93-4f5f-b6a5-c87f76df018a.jpg" aspect="1.339" caption="Prospect Cottage" attribution="Alexandra Loske" %}
+{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/231b1469-c695-4af6-9be5-f4b8525b68d1.jpg" aspect="1.778" caption="Dungeness." attribution="Alexandra Loske" %}

-{% include embed/map.html center="Q1506093" zoom="10" markers="Q1506093" allmaps="121dee41dae035be~Bartholomew Kent 1919" %}
+{% include embed/map.html center="Q911577" zoom="10" markers="Q911577" allmaps="121dee41dae035be~Bartholomew Kent 1919" %}

 Jarman came to see his garden as a paradise, contrasting it with other gardens he saw as ‘like bad children – spoilt by their parents, over-watered and covered with noxious chemicals’ (_Derek Jarman’s Garden_).
 Jarman’s garden merges imperceptibly with the beach and has no fences.
 ‘My garden’s boundaries are the horizon,’ he declares in _Modern Nature_.
 The garden flourished in this harsh, inhospitable landscape, against the elements and the odds, but as it thrived, so Jarman’s condition worsened as AIDS tightened its grip.
 By 1990 his sight was failing as a result of toxoplasmosis.
 Typically, this prompted an obsession with colour, which would find expression in both his ‘book of colour’ _Chroma_ and his last film _Blue_.

 Derek Jarman’s creativity was truly extraordinary by virtue of its scope and its exuberance.
 Prospect Cottage, Dungeness and Romney Marsh collectively constitute a fitting memorial to the man, the life and the work.

-{% include embed/image.html src="wc:Prospect_Cottage-_Derek_Jarman%27s_home%2C_Dungeness.jpg" aspect="1.316" caption="Prospect Cottage, Derek Jarman's home, Dungeness" %}

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/231b1469-c695-4af6-9be5-f4b8525b68d1.jpg" aspect="1.778" caption="Dungeness." attribution="Alexandra Loske" %}

-{% include embed/map.html center="Q911577" zoom="10" markers="Q911577" allmaps="121dee41dae035be~Bartholomew Kent 1919" %}

 ### Bibliography